White House voices support for Hegseth as a new Signal chat revelation stirs fresh Pentagon turmoil

 White House officials first learned of the second Signal chat from news reports Sunday, according to an official familiar with the matter who spoke on the condition of anonymity to discuss internal conversations.

-Hegseth, responding to the reports while attending the White House Easter Egg Roll, didn’t address the substance of the allegations or the national security implications they raised but instead assailed the media.
+Hegseth, talking to reporters while attending the White House Easter Egg Roll, didn’t address the substance of the allegations or the national security implications they raised but assailed the media.

 “They take anonymous sources from disgruntled former employees and then they try to slash and burn people and ruin their reputations,” Hegseth said.
 “Not going to work with me.
 Because we’re changing the Defense Department, putting the Pentagon back in the hands of warfighters.
 And anonymous smears from disgruntled former employees on old news doesn’t matter.”